When was the last time you checked your business on Google? If you haven’t done so in a while, you may be in for a surprise.

 Nonetheless, you can always ask customers for a positive review against a discount for products or services.
-And just like we said above, since customers today are increasingly looking for some freebies, most of them (if they aren’t seriously offended by your services), they will be happy to leave you positive feedback for some freebie or discount.
+And just like we said above, since customers today are increasingly looking for some freebies, most of them (if they aren’t seriously offended by your services) will be happy to leave you positive feedback for some freebie or discount.

 - Compensate dissatisfied customers

-If your customers are dissatisfied with your services, you shouldn’t stop going at any lengths to fix the issue.
+If your customers are dissatisfied with your services, you shouldn’t stop going to any lengths to fix the issue.
 However, if your efforts fail, then offer them full or partial refunds or offer them other monetary incentives like promo codes or gift cards as compensation.